How to Achieve the Capacity of Asymmetric Channels: Paradigm 2: Integrated Scheme

-Before moving on with the description of the scheme, let us make a brief detour to recall how lossless source coding works and to present a solution based on sparse graph codes.
-The aim is to compress the vector $X^{1:n}$ of $n$ i.i.d.
-Bernoulli($\alpha$) random variables into a binary sequence of size roughly $nh_2(\alpha)$.
-We want to solve the problem using the parity check matrix $\tilde{P}$ of an LDPC code as the linear compressor and the BP decoder as the decompressor, respectively \cite{CSV03a}.
-More specifically, given the codeword $x^{1:n}$ to be compressed, the encoder computes $s^{1:nh_2(\alpha)} = \tilde{P} x^{1:n}$.
+Before moving on with the description of the scheme, let us review how to use sparse graph codes to accomplish lossless source coding.
+We are given a vector $X^{1:n}$ of $n$ i.i.d.
+Bernoulli($\alpha$) random variables and the aim is to compress it into a binary sequence of size roughly $nh_2(\alpha)$.
+We want to solve the problem by using the parity-check matrix $\tilde{P}\in {\mathbb F}_2^{nh_2(\alpha)\times n}$ of a sparse graph code as the linear compressor and the BP decoder as the decompressor, respectively \cite{CSV04dimacs}.
+More specifically, given $x^{1:n}$ to be compressed, the encoder computes $s^{1:nh_2(\alpha)} = \tilde{P} x^{1:n}$.
 The task of the decoder can be summarized as follows: